RajenLee/cakes-in-openstack/ci-deploy/docs/user-guide.rst

 modules in order to deploy and configure the OpenStack Infrastructure.
 You need to create an account in GitHub and `make configuration changes <http://docs.openstack.org/infra/openstackci/third_party_ci.html#create-an-initial-project-config-repository`_ for your own CI environment.

-The major file is nodepool.yaml.
+In the repo, the major modification is in nodepool.yaml.
 It will be introduced in the following section.

 * jenkins_username/jenkins_password

+The username and password for Jenkins.
+They will be written into the jenkins config: ``/etc/jenkins_jobs/jenkins_jobs.ini``.

 * jenkins_ssh_private_key

+For all of the private_key in common.yaml, the content of private key must be vertical alignment with the vertical bar.

 * jenkins_ssh_public_key

+In general, a public key is consistent of three part: key_type, main body of key, and annotation.

+But, for ``jenkins_ssh_public_key``, PLEASE ONLY fill with main body of public key, without key_type and annotation.

 * git_name/git_email
 * gerrit_user
 * jenkins_api_key/jenkins_credentials_id